-Unfortunately, many mushroom spore vendors will include fewer spores than one may desire in each spore syringe.
+Yes, unfortunately, many mushroom spore vendors will include fewer spores than one may desire in each spore syringe.
 In other words, you’re getting a syringe with plenty of distilled water and not much in the way of quality spores for sale where you actually get your money’s worth.

 To make matters worse, this is impossible to detect with the naked human eye since psilocybin mushroom spores are microscopic; mushroom spore syringes generally appear to contain nothing more than a clear liquid, regardless of how densely-packed with spores (or not) they actually are.
 The only way to be sure is to put a sample under your microscope—which we have.

-At Quality Spores, our goal is to ensure that each spore syringe we send out is packed with spores (i.e., the non-nutrient solution will be as dense with microscopic spores as possible).
+Our goal is to ensure that each spore syringe we send out is packed with spores (i.e., the non-nutrient solution will be as dense with microscopic spores as possible).
 When you place a sample from one of our products under your microscope, the results will speak for themselves.
 If you were to compare our sample with a sample from another vendor, we’re quite confident even a novice could tell the difference.